Code for Sustainable Homes

 Why Use Us?

-At UK Building Compliance, we are rightly proud of the reputation we have in the field of the Code for Sustainable Homes.
-We have provided accurate and fair assessments for a number of years and our members of staff are both highly trained and exceedingly professional.
+UK Building Compliance have a great reputation in the field of the Code for Sustainable Homes.
+We have provided accurate and fair assessments for a number of years and our team are highly trained and exceedingly professional.

 Some of the many reasons to use UK Building Compliance include:

-- We offer a cost effective, yet highly detailed, Code for Sustainable Homes assessment, regardless of the size of the new home.
+- Cost effective, yet highly detailed, Code for Sustainable Homes assessment, regardless of the size of the new home.

-- We offer a number of other services to complement the Code for Sustainable Homes – see the bottom of this page for more details.
+- We offer various other services which complement the Code for Sustainable Homes – see the bottom of this page for more details.